logo

 • Pelvic tilts: Lie on your back with your knees bent and feet flat on the floor.
 Tilt your pelvis towards your belly button, flattening your back against the floor.
 This strengthens your core and lower back.

-• Kegels: Engage and lift your pelvic floor muscles as if you’re stopping the flow of urine.
+• Kegels: Engage and lift your pelvic floor muscles as if you’re stopping urine flow.
 Hold for 5-10 seconds, then release.
 This is crucial for pelvic floor recovery, which can be weakened during pregnancy and delivery.

 • Glute bridges: Lie on your back with your knees bent.
 Lift your hips while keeping your feet and shoulders grounded.
 This exercise strengthens your glutes, lower back, and core.

-• Wall sits: Stand against a wall, slide down into a squat position, and hold for as long as comfortable.
-This works your thighs and lower body without putting strain on your core.
+• Wall sits: Stand against a wall, slide into a squat position, and hold for as long as possible.
+This exercise works your thighs and lower body without straining your core.

 Begin with just 10-15 minutes a day, and listen to your body as you gradually increase the intensity and duration when you feel ready.
 Gentle activities like walking, yoga, and light stretching are wonderful ways to ease back into movement, helping you rebuild strength while being kind to yourself.

-Postnatal exercise goes beyond just fitness; it empowers you, restores your energy, and supports your recovery.
-Once your doctor gives the green light, easing into regular physical activity can make a world of difference for both your body and mind.
+Postnatal exercise goes beyond fitness; it empowers you, restores your energy, and supports your recovery.
+Once your doctor gives the green light, easing into regular physical activity can make a big difference for your body and mind.

 1. Improved mood: Exercise releases endorphins, which are natural mood boosters.
 This can help combat baby blues and reduce the risk of postpartum depression.